AndyWright360/Milestone-Project-1/README.md

 </details>

-The initial validation for each page highlighted a consistant issue throught the website that needed correcting.
+The initial validation for each page highlighted a consistent issue throughout the website that needed correcting.
 As well as a few small issues in the Facilities and Booking page.
 The list of issues were as follows:

 - Nesting a `<button>` inside an `<a>` element.